Inside the good, bad, and very ugly of social media algorithms

 “It’s hard to see our way out of this.
 If there’s any real hope, it will be Europe that’s leading the way,” Tromble says.
 “The European regulation that’s in the pipeline is going to have impact far beyond Europe.
 Those studies and audits that the platforms are going to have to open themselves up to, they’ll be focused on the impacts on European citizens, but we’ll be able to say a lot about what the likely impacts are on American citizens.”

-“So there, I do have a bit of optimism,” she continues.
+“So, there, I do have a bit of optimism,” she continues.
 “But in terms of how we might wrest the public’s power back and achieve fundamental accountability for the platforms in the U.S., I remain unfortunately pretty pessimistic overall.”

 What researchers like Tromble and Joshua Tucker, co-director of NYU’s Center for Social Media and Politics, are after is access to ethically sourced user data.